Saturday, May 10, 2014

 Flying Over a Live Active Volcano

-I decided to take the helicopter tour, another first for me.
-This is my first time to ride of a helicopter, add in with doors off and over a live active volcano!
-What else can one ask for, for a once in a lifetime experience?
+I decided to take the helicopter tour, which was another first for me.
+This is my first time to ride a helicopter, add in with doors off and over a live active volcano!
+What else can one ask for, for a once-in-a-lifetime experience?
 Although excited, I have always been a bit wary of my height phobia but surprisingly, I was not at all worried during the whole ride.
 It probably helped that I had shoulder straps too in addition to the waste belts since I was sitting on the right front side of the helicopter.
-There is probably only one tiny second when I first looked directly below me through the open door when the chopper was turning right that I had a slight phobia attack, probably because of the strong winds too, but succeeding looks were not a problem.
+There was probably only one tiny second when I first looked directly below me through the open door when the chopper was turning right that I had a slight phobia attack, probably because of the strong winds too, but succeeding looks were not a problem.
 I even wanted to sit facing the side if I could instead to get a better glimpse of things but the type of chopper we had, had seats all facing front.

 Doors off Helicopter with the doors left behind